rhopatel/rhopatel/README.md

 -  Fun fact: ...
 -->

 - 😄 I'm Rohan!
-I'm working as a Senior Computational Research Associate at AI Proteins, a biotech startup in Boston
+I'm working as an AI Agent Engineer at OneTrack.AI in NYC

 - 🤔 I recently explored the field of deep learning through the course 11-485/685 Intro to Deep Learning